Audubon Assembly

 Audubon Florida Recognizes Conservation Leaders for 2024

-Audubon Florida recently honored seven conservation leaders as part of its annual Assembly event on November 7-9, 2024 in Daytona Beach.
+Audubon Florida recently honored seven conservation leaders as part of our annual Assembly event on November 7-9, 2024 in Daytona Beach.

 Audubon Florida would not be able to deliver much-needed conservation results for our state without the generous support of our donors.
 Each year, we recognize a Philanthropist of the Year, celebrating the spirit of generosity that makes this work possible.
 Audubon is pleased to honor Steve and Merrilee Nellis with our distinguished Philanthropist of the Year award.
 Steve and Merrilee Nellis see the importance of preserving Corkscrew Swamp Sanctuary and use their hard-earned resources to do that.
 They have made transformational investments to ensure that the Sanctuary continues to thrive for the benefit of both wildlife and people.
 In addition to their treasure, Steve dedicates his time.
 Whether it's through educating visitors along the boardwalk or cleaning up after hurricanes, Steve spends countless hours helping out where needed at the Sanctuary.